6 mins. read

 • Speak to a specialist: Get advice from your GP, care team or a cancer specialist for personalised support and to discuss options for managing your fatigue.

-Nine out of ten people with cancer will experience fatigue.
-Although it affects everyone differently, it can last for years after cancer treatment ends.
-Extreme tiredness has many causes but is often cited as the treatment side-effect that is most disruptive to a person’s life and can be incredibly frustrating to deal with.
+Fatigue is very common after a diagnosis of cancer.
+Although it affects everyone differently, it can last for many months after cancer treatment ends.
+Cancer related fatigue (CRF) has many causes and is often the most disruptive to a person’s life.

 Our guide explains the causes of fatigue after cancer treatment and explores how you can manage tiredness through lifestyle changes, everyday adjustments and specialist support.